-If you have built a text-heavy website with WordPress, such as a novel sharing site, then for the sake of user experience, you might consider adding a night mode to your website to avoid the page being too glaring for night owls visiting your site.
-If you don't know how to add night mode to your website, congratulations, WordPress plugins can easily solve this problem for you.
+If you use WordPress to build a website with a lot of text, such as a novel sharing website.
+Then, for user experience, you can consider adding a dark mode to the website to avoid the page being too glaring when night owls visit your site.
+If you don't know how to add dark mode to your website, congratulations, WordPress plugins can easily solve this problem.

 Dark Mode for WordPress

-Dark Mode for WordPress is a simple plugin for adding night mode (dark mode) to a website.
+Dark Mode for WordPress is a simple plugin for adding dark mode (night mode) to a website.

 WordPress PluginAfter installing and activating the plugin, a toggle button will appear on the website frontend.
-There are no extra settings; it works out of the box.
-The plugin only loads one js file, so there's no need to worry about slowing down the website.
+There are no extra settings, it works out of the box.
+The plugin only calls one js file, so there's no need to worry about slowing down the website.

 Download LinkBlackout: Dark Mode Widget

-Blackout: Dark Mode Widget is slightly more feature-rich than the Dark Mode for WordPress plugin mentioned above.
-It adds a customization function, allowing you to set colors and button size/position.
+Blackout: Dark Mode Widget is slightly more feature-complete than the Dark Mode for WordPress plugin above, with an additional customization feature allowing you to set colors and button size/position.

 Download LinkDarkmode.js

-https://github.com/sandoche/Darkmode.jsSo, if you know how to add code yourself, you can implement night mode functionality for any website.
-At its simplest, you can directly copy the following code snippet and add it to your website's code to enable night mode.
+https://github.com/sandoche/Darkmode.jsSo if you know how to add code yourself, you can implement dark mode functionality for any website.
+The simplest way is to directly copy the code below and add it to your website's code to achieve dark mode functionality.

 <script>